-Children in Hiding is a dystopian trilogy, consisting of Get on Board Little Children, Come on Home Children, and Children in Hiding.
+Children in Hiding is a dystopian trilogy, consisting of Get on Board Little Children, Come on Home Children, and City of Hidden Children.
 The first two are available on Amazon.
 They are set in the Pacific Northwest some 30 years from now, in a future in which an unlicensed pregnancy is a felony.

 I appreciate Terry Wilson’s invitation to follow him on his blog hop.
 Here is Terry’s website.